Eyezy Review 2026: Is It Worth the High Cost?

 Text messages

-Like social media apps, Eyezy can also let you view every SMS text that your child sends and receives.
+Like social media apps, Eyezy lets you view every SMS your child sends and receives.
 It's also capable of recording the screen and giving you full access to conversations.

 From the Eyezy dashboard, you can connect a Gmail account for monitoring.
-During our previous round of testing, we had trouble finding this feature, so we're not sure if there are any email monitoring abilities beyond Gmail.
+During our previous round of testing, we had trouble finding this feature, so we're not sure whether there are any email monitoring capabilities beyond Gmail.

 Web browsers